What is customer sentiment analysis and why should your business care?

 You might be asking:

-- How can they make customers feel positive or negative?
+- How can we make customers feel positive or negative?

 - Who are the customers who had particularly negative experiences?
-Why, and how can they help them?
+Why, and how can we help them?

-- How can they engage customers who are indifferent?
+- How can we engage customers who are indifferent?

 What is customer sentiment analysis?